 However, these critical resources are at risk.
 Many Sierra forests are overcrowded and unhealthy, and have become weakened by insects, disease, warmer temperatures, and a cycle of drought then flood.
 More acres have burned across the west slope of the Sierra Nevada in the current decade than in any other decade on record, and an uncharacteristic proportion of these acres are burning at high severity, leaving little to no vegetation behind.
 As a result, our forests are rapidly shifting from a stable, productive carbon sink to a volatile carbon source, and the steady flow of clean water from Sierra snow and streams is being replaced by a drip one year, and a flood the next.
 Without a significant push to restore the Sierra Nevada Region, the range of benefits we have all come to rely on may be severely diminished.

 Since our inception, the SNC has been working to preserve, protect, and improve Sierra benefits for all of California.
 Our efforts have included awarding over $60 million in bond funds for projects that protect and enhance the health of California’s watersheds, and creating the Sierra Nevada Watershed Improvement Program – a coordinated, integrated, collaborative program to restore the health of California’s primary watershed through increased investment and needed policy changes.
 By improving forest health, protecting critical natural resources, supporting local economies, and reducing the risk of large, damaging wildfires, we are working on behalf of California to protect and restore the Range of Light.
-To learn more about these projects and other efforts the SNC is undertaking, I encourage you to review our FY 16-17 Annual Report.

 View and print these documents with Adobe Acrobat Reader (Acrobat Reader 7.0 or higher is recommended) Download Adobe Acrobat Reader.